Skip to content

 The same Schema Context is exposed to AI agents through @kozou/mcp, an MCP server.
 An agent such as Claude Code or Claude Desktop connects and reads the meaning of your tables, views, and business concepts — pulling in the descriptions and @ai notes you wrote in COMMENT.

-The server exposes six tools, all of them read-only context providers:
+The server exposes seven tools, all of them read-only context providers:

 • list_tables — table names with their descriptions.